ds5110/git-intro/README.md

   * Use `./docs` for a public facing github-pages site, and make sure it's understandable to a general audience.
   (That's for portfolio projects, but not homework or in-class exercises.)
   * Consider adding [a license](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) to your repo.
+* For project websites and automated workflows, you have choices...
+  * Plan on using [github pages](https://docs.github.com/en/pages/quickstart) to showcase your project to a general audience, like the C-suite for the company where you want a job.
+  * There are many tools for automating workflows.
+With some notable exceptions, they cost money.
+  * They always cost money when scaled up for production in a secure environment.
+  To automate your github-pages site, I recommend [Github Actions](https://docs.github.com/en/actions).
+  And if you need to scale or deploy securely: [Observable Cloud](https://observablehq.com/platform/cloud).
 * If you find any mistakes in this repo, please let me know.

 ## Example assignment layout